Vietnam.vn - Nền tảng quảng bá Việt Nam

 Consumers can easily find the items they want to buy from the right shops closest to them for faster shipping.
 In turn, the delivery process is streamlined, with an estimated 12% reduction in the number of checkpoints and storage points that parcels previously had to pass through.

-Many experts and platforms comment that now is the time when consumer demand is decreasing due to signs of economic recession and high inflation.
+Many experts and platforms comment that this is a time when consumer demand is decreasing due to signs of economic recession and high inflation.
 Amazon and other online retailers are mostly in the process of trying to cut down on home delivery and return costs.

-Amazon this week rolled out a $10 shipping discount for shoppers who choose to pick up their items at a local or self-service pickup location instead of having them delivered to their homes.
-The move shows that despite commanding a large market share, major online shopping platforms are still having to cut costs to keep up with the times.
+Amazon this week rolled out a $10 shipping discount for shoppers who choose to pick up their items at a pickup location or pick up point, rather than having them delivered to their homes.
+The move shows that despite commanding a large market share, large online shopping platforms are still having to cut costs to keep up with the times.

 Thy An (According to Reuters, CNN )